-All ship arrests are carried out under the terms of the 1952 Arrest Convention (which is followed by the Supreme Court Act [SCA]).
+All ship arrests are carried out under the terms of the 1952 Arrest Convention (which is followed by the Supreme Court Act [SCA] and Rules of the Supreme Court).
 In order to arrest a ship, it is necessary to prove the vessel is connected to the claim, as required by s8 of the SCA.